The Rapid Growth of Caviar: Embracing Ethical and Sustainable Luxury

 Snail caviar consists of tiny, translucent eggs harvested from land snails.
 The eggs are delicate and have a mild, earthy flavor that pairs well with gourmet dishes.

-Why Snail Caviar Is Enduring
+Why Snail Caviar Is Sustainable

 - Eco-Friendly Farming: Snails need minimal resources to farm, making them an environmentally friendly choice.